dbuchwald/6502/README.md

 Beside address bus, data bus, clock and R/W signals, you will also find reset line (can be pulled low for external reset), IRQ input line (can be pulled low to signal interrupt, but can't be used to intercept system IRQs) and IOCS signal from address decoder indicating that CPU is now using address in I/O shadow range.

 IOCS line can be used to add additional chips like ACIA or VIA via expansion port.
 VIA1 is selected using IOCS and A12 line (address 0b1001xxxxxxxxxxxx), VIA2 is selected using IOCS and A11 line (address 0b100x1xxxxxxxxxx), ACIA using IOCS and A10 line (address 0b100xx1xxxxxxxxxx), and you can access external I/O chips using addresses like IOCS and A9 for example (address 0b100xxx1xxxxxxxx).
 As you can see, it enables up to 8 external I/O chips (last two lines A0/A1 for register select) :)

+### Modified clock module

+I have also modified Ben's design of clock module used in both [8-bit breadboard computer](https://eater.net/8bit) and in [6502 computer](https://eater.net/6502).
+The reason here was pretty similar - modification introduced to validate own understanding of the original design.
+There was another thing, though - contents of my kit were not aligned with Ben's design (wrong kind of switch) and the design itself had serious flaw.
+Details of both of these things have been explained in detail [here](https://www.reddit.com/r/beneater/comments/eai6ke/issue_with_clock_kit_and_possible_solution_with/) and [here](https://www.reddit.com/r/beneater/comments/edp1ls/noise_issue_in_monostable_mode_of_ben_eaters/).

+### Migration from VASM to CC65

+As much as I liked VASM for small, simple projects, it became quite cumbersome to use when I wanted to introduce different addressing models.
+CC65 is basically much better compiler for anything 65(C)02 :)

+If time allows, I will also provide special versions of Ben's programs written for VASM, but targeted for my own build.

 ### Clock input